Transfer of personal data to a third country

 The European Commission has decided that the level of protection in these countries is adequate, that is to say sufficiently high according to the General Data Protection Regulation:

 - Faroe Islands

 - Isle of Man

 The European Commission has also assessed that the level of protection is adequate in certain areas or under special conditions in the following countries:

 - Canada, if their legislation for protection of personal data in the private sector is applicable to the recipient's personal data processing.

-Personal data may be transferred to a country outside the EU/EEA if you take appropriate protection measures:
+Personal data may be transferred to a country outside the EU/EEA if you put in place appropriate safeguards:

 - Binding Corporate Rules

 - Standard Contractual Clauses that the European Commission has decided on

 - Approved codes of conduct or certification mechanisms